Pasikatan: CLTV 36 Talent Search

-Pasikatan: CLTV 36 Talent Search (Dahil Dito KaRehiyon, Ikaw ang Sikat!) is the biggest region-wide reality talent competition aired over Central Luzon Television (CLTV 36), focused and emphasized to discover the people of Central Luzon (Region III) that have unique talents to show and shine for, Pasikatan was formerly known as StarMill in the first two seasons of the program.
+Pasikatan: CLTV 36 Talent Search (Dahil Dito KaRehiyon, Ikaw ang Sikat!) is the biggest region-wide reality talent competition aired over CLTV 36, focused and emphasized to discover the people of Central Luzon (Region III) that have unique talents to show and shine for, Pasikatan was formerly known as StarMill in the first two seasons of the program.

 It was aired on this channel every Saturday afternoons (live elimination shows at Robinson's Star Mills and Angeles) and it also have a 30-minute program called "Pasikatan Extra" which featured the behind the scenes of the program itself.